Ifeoluwa-Akintona/LITA_Class_Documentation/README.md

   - Microsoft Excel: For Analysis and visualization
   - Github: For Portfolio Building

+# EXCEL (WEEK 3)
+---

+## PIVOT TABLES AND CHARTS
+---

+### Course Overview
+---
+The third week of learning Excel, we talked more about using the pivot tables and charts to visualize a graphical representation of all what our data is all about.
+We were taught the different charts that are available on excel, we also learnt about slicers and how to use timelines.
+The use of pivot charts for visualization is a great tool for storytelling and this helps clients or stakeholders to understand a summarize version of what the whole data entails.

+### Data Used
+---
+The data used was created by the tutor to aid our learning.

+### Tools Used
+---
+  - Microsoft Excel: For Analysis and visualization
+  - Github: For Portfolio Building
+  -
 ### Reporting with Pivot Tables and Charts.
 ---
 We used Excel for our data visualization, learning how to use different chart to provide graphical representations of our data.